carbonfive/raygun/README.md

 # Raygun

-Command line Rails application generator that builds a new project skeleton configured with all of the Carbon Five best practices baked right in.
+Rails application generator that builds a new project skeleton configured with Carbon Five preferences and best practices baked right in.
+Spend less time configuring stuff and more building cool stuff.

 Major tools/libraries: